Exclusive-U.S. triples vaccines for Taiwan with 2.5 million-dose shipment

 Earlier this week Taiwan reported the largest incursion yet by China’s air force, including fighters and nuclear-capable bombers, into its air defense identification zone.

-Reporting by Michael Martina, David Brunnstrom and Andrea Shalal in Washington; Editing by Mary Milliken and Daniel Wallis
+Reporting by Michael Martina, David Brunnstrom and Andrea Shalal in Washington; Additional reporting by Ben Blanchard in Taipei; Editing by Mary Milliken and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.